The Most Powerful Women in Credit Unions, 2024

 Making the climb

-Leigh Brady has spent her entire career with the $57 billion-asset State Employees' Credit Union, joining the organization as an accountant in 1987 and steadily working her way up to lead the institution as its first-ever female president and chief executive.
+Leigh Brady has spent her entire career with the $57 billion-asset State Employees' Credit Union, joining the organization as an accountant in 1987 and steadily working her way up to lead the institution as its president and first-ever female chief executive.
 On her way to the top of the Raleigh, North Carolina-based credit union, Brady wore many hats, ranging from roles in corporate auditing and secondary marketing, to education services and organizational development, according to her LinkedIn profile

 All of this experience has equipped Brady with the wealth of knowledge needed to helm the second-largest credit union in the country.
 She advanced her career by "saying yes to every opportunity that came my way, even when I may not have wanted a particular challenge," Brady said.
 "Every opportunity forced me out of my comfort zone to learn something new and it paid off."